 Each week, review materials on themed activities including webinars, short articles, sample lessons plans, and ebooks.
 Complete one weekly project using what you learned and add it to your digital portfolio.
-Reflect on the week's activities via a blog post; comment on the posts of your classmates.
-Track your progress via a Google Spreadsheet (link provided).

-Weekends, virtually meet with classmates and the teacher on Google Hangouts (GHO) or a Twitter Chat to discuss activities, answer questions, and review overarching topics like "How do you teach so that students hear you".
+Reflect on the week's activities via a discussion board with your classmates.
+Weekends, virtually meet with classmates and the teacher to discuss activities, answer questions, and review topics.